ChrisSuess/Project-Xbow/README.md

 # Project-Xbow

 Xbow has been built to mirror the elasticity of cloud computing.
-It provides an easy interface to the cloud but remains incredibly fleible allowing you to run your science your way.
+It provides an easy interface to the cloud but remains incredibly flexible allowing you to run your science your way.

 ## Using Xbow

 Xbow currently makes use of Amazon Web Services (AWS).
 If you have never run AWS from the command line an additional configuration step is necessary

-   1. Make the directory "/home/$USER/.aws/"
+   1. Make the directory: "/home/$USER/.aws/"
-   2. Create a file
+   2. Create a file:  "credentials"

-        credentials

-   3. Change file permissions of this file for security
+   3. Change file permissions of this file for security:  "chmod 400 credentials"

-        chmod 400
+   4. Add:

+	[default]
+	aws_access_key_id =
+	aws_secret_access_key =

+   5. Add access and secret access keys

+**IMPORTANT: NEVER MAKE THIS VISIBLE OR SHARE THIS INFORMATION!!!**

 ### Installing Xbow

+Update: pip install or conda package?

 ### Running Xbow